It’s time to stop pretending you can get by without taking care of yourself.

-It was an ordinary moment, but it was the moment I decided that I’d had enough.
-I’d had enough of feeling broken, burnt out, and resentful.
+It was an ordinary moment, but in it something shifted and I’d had enough of feeling broken and resentful.
 Of feeling like a second-class citizen in my own life.
-Of pawning my needs off on everyone around me and feeling pissed off when they failed to come through, again.
-I wanted my life back.
+Of pawning my needs off on those around me and feeling pissed off when they failed to come through, again.

 I am calling together a circle of women.

 Women who can’t seem to stop putting everyone else’s needs ahead of their own.
 Women who feel selfish asking for what they want.
-Women who have been trying to do it alone, but are hungry for support and community.
+Women who are hungry for community.
+Women who are ready to be seen and heard.

 This circle is for you, if…